-With 200,000 earthquakes annually in the country, it is not something the agencies are taking lightly.
+With 200,000 earthquakes annually in the country, it is not

-Forecasters at the Japan Meteorological Agency's earthquake department say there is year-round 24-hour monitoring with teams of 11 persons working night and day.
+lightly.
+Forecasters at the Japan Meteorological Agency's earthquake department say there is year-round 24-hour monitoring with teams of something the agencies are taking

-Nobuhide Nonaka outlined a system which gives local residents earthquake alerts.
+11 persons working night and day.
+Nobuhide Nonaka outlined a system which gives local residents just seconds to respond to earthquake alerts.